 Latest news - development proposal for land at the back of Maydowns Road Eton College resubmitted an application for a mixed use development on land at Bodkin Farm including 290 houses.
 Read the parish council response here and the logistics map here .
 At the development management meeting held on 11 November 2014 Canterbury City Council voted 10-0 to refuse the application.
 However, Eton College have already lodged an Appeal with the Inspectorate.
 To view their Appeal case click here and the covering letter .
-Read the parish council's further response to the Appeal here.
-It is anticipated that the Appeal will last for 8 days and be scheduled from 18 August 2015 starting at 10am in The Guildhall, Canterbury.
+Read the parish council's further response to the Appeal here and the further letter to the Inspector here.
+The Appeal is now underway having started on 18 August 2015 starting at 10am in The Guildhall, Canterbury.
 Read the parish council clerk's writeup of the first week here, the Clerk's speech to the Inspector here and the Chairman's speech to the Inspector here

 Please use the Links below to take you through the site to several micro sites.
 Additionally the left hand menu has separate site pages - Hover your mouse on the site page heading and then select the one of interest to you from the drop down menu.